randymarsh77/hunky/README.md

 ## Overview

-Git Stream helps you observe file changes in a git repository as they happen, making it perfect for working alongside coding agents or watching automated processes modify your codebase.
+Hunky helps you observe file changes in a git repository as they happen, making it perfect for working alongside coding agents or watching automated processes modify your codebase.

 ## Features